Unless you are told otherwise by your doctor, use the gel/cream twice a day after gently washing the affected area.

 - If you have ever had an allergic reaction to a medicine, or to any skin preparation.

-- Before you start using the cream/gel, read the manufacturer's printed information leaflet from inside the pack.
+- Before you start using metronidazole gel or cream, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about the brand of metronidazole prescribed for you to use, and it will also provide you with a full list of side-effects which you could experience from using it.

 - Unless you have been told otherwise by your doctor, use the gel/cream twice daily if you are using it for rosacea.
 Use it in the morning and the evening, by applying a thin layer to the affected area and rubbing it in gently.
 Take care not to get any cream/gel into your eyes or your mouth or the inside of your nostrils, as it could cause irritation in these areas.
 If this does happen, wash it off with warm water as soon as you are able.